Injective stabilization of additive functors. III. Asymptotic stabilization of the tensor product: Three lemmas on connecting homomorphisms

-\textbf{Blanket assumption.} Whenever we deal with a connecting homomorphism in the snake lemma, we automatically assume that the homomorphism was constructed by pushing and pulling the elements along a staircase path, as in the traditional proof of the lemma.
+\textbf{Blanket assumption.} Throughout this paper, whenever we deal with the connecting homomorphism in the snake lemma, we automatically assume that the homomorphism was constructed by pushing and pulling the elements along a staircase path, as in the traditional proof of the lemma.